-AUL owned three subsidiaries during the year, Ascot Insurance Services Limited ("AIS"), whose main activity is the provision of underwriting business and services to Syndicate 1414; Ascot Underwriting Asia (Private Limited) ("AUA"), a company registered in Singapore, which manages business on behalf of Syndicate 1414 through the Lloyd's Asia Scheme and Ascot Underwriting Inc. ("AUI"), which is a service company operating in New York, Houston, Chicago and Dallas and registered in Delaware, USA.
+AUL owned three subsidiaries during the year, Ascot Insurance Services Limited ("AIS"), whose main activity is the provision of underwriting business and services to Syndicate 1414; Ascot Underwriting Asia (Private Limited) ("AUA"), a company registered in Singapore, which manages business on behalf of Syndicate 1414 through the Lloyd's Asia Scheme.
+Effective as of 1 April 2019, it was announced that business written through the Company's subsidiary, Ascot Underwriting Asia Limited (Private Limited) ("AUA"), would be put into run-off.
+Also, Ascot Underwriting Inc. ("AUI"), which is a service company operating in New York, Houston, Chicago and Dallas and registered in Delaware, USA.